FREQUENTLY ASKED QUESTIONS

-The Transformative People 's Choice Award does not entail a specific "prize" per se and does not include a monetary compensation.
+The Transformative People 's Choice Award does not involve monetary compensation.
 What the Peoples Choice Award brings to you is the possibility to give visibility and strength to your experience, facilitating its replicability and scalability.
-Our experience from the first edition is that the Award is an excellent way to bring attention for the applicants to reach new audiences.
-Furthermore, by participating you will get in contact with transformative experiences from all over the world and participants in mutual learning processes, either physically or online.
+Our experience from the first edition is that the Award is an excellent way applicants to reach new audiences.
+Furthermore, by participating you will meet contacts involved in transformative experiences from all over the world and participants in mutual learning processes, either physically or online.

 These are the key elements of a Transformative Practice: